It's time to party!

 7. Think of the extras...linens, food, bars, auctioneers, music.

 8. Collect your items!
 This can take a while, so allow plenty of time.
-And for heaven’s sake, ensure your board members are helping to secure donations and buying tickets!
+And for heaven’s sake, ensure your board members are helping to secure donations and buy tickets!

 9. Set up your online registration and ticketing.